-Opt for the non-nano size zinc oxide as this is non-toxic and does not irritate the skin, while at the same time providing a broader spectrum of sun protection from the harmful rays of the sun.
-5% zinc oxide gives SPF between 2 to 5.
+Opt for the non-nano size zinc oxide, as this is non-toxic and does not irritate the skin, while, at the same time, providing a broader spectrum of sun protection from the harmful rays of the sun.
+5% zinc oxide has an SPF between 2 to 5.

 - Shea Butter

 Two tablespoons of this will add some waterproof properties to the sun lotion.

 - Place the SPF oil, shea butter, jojoba oil (or one of the other oils of your choice) and beeswax in the glass bowl.

 - Place the glass bowl into the saucepan filled with one or two cups of boiling water.

 - Heat the mixture until everything melts.
 The beeswax will melt in the end and, when it is done, mix everything well.